-Fulci’s vision is no different, although it is filtered through a different form.
-Just as Breathless is about the artifice of ordered narrative and the boredom it instills in filmic storytelling , The Beyond is too about the way films define order and conventional narrative.
-Except while Godard’s works read between the lines with finesse to explore that order past itself to expose it for the destructive self that it is, Fulci’s film takes the broadest brush it can find and cuts through the order with a giant blood-red stroke.
-While Godard’s work creates a sort of hyper-order to serve its purposes, Fulci’s denounces order entirely.
+Fulci’s vision is no different, although it is filtered through a different texture.
+Just as Breathless is about the artifice of ordered narrative and the triviality it instills in filmic storytelling, The Beyond is too about the way films define order and conventional narrative.
+Except while Godard’s works cheekily and cunningly ask us to read between the lines with finesse to explore the master manipulator ironizing the characters’ search for order, Fulci’s film takes the broadest brush it can find and cuts through the order with a giant blood-red stroke.
+While Godard’s work undermines order, Fulci’s denounces it entirely.

-…”death happens” may be the only way to say it.
-That two word description, “death happens”, is the narrative of The Beyond, and it needs nothing else.
-The film episodically jumps between sequences and characters, never staying with any one human for a lengthy period.
+…”death happens” may be the only way to conclude the plot description.
+That two-word summary, “death happens”, is the narrative of The Beyond, and it needs nothing else.
+The film episodically jumps between sequences and characters, never staying with any one human for a lengthy period, the film’s semblance of structure rapidly untethering before our eyes in uncommonly expedient fashion.
 It is not a work about a character arc, but about the disruption and destruction of character, arcs, and everything that calls those words neighbor.
 For The Beyond to have a single main character or a narrative thrust would reduce the film to the order of the mundane, and Fulci wants to do everything he possibly can to the mundane except play by its rules.

-How lovely, and something so few films empower and take up: making a film with disruptive, spiritually shocked, disjointed intent and making a film that is, as an object, all of these things.
+How lovely, and something so few films empower and take up: making a film “about” disruptive, spiritually shocked, disjointed chaos and turning out a film that is, as an object, all of these things.
 So many works that attempt something sinister or revolutionary fall back on conventional filmmaking as a fallout shelter, but not Fulci.
 He is committed to realizing the ambitions of his film in the texture and grain of the film itself.
 The end result is a work of unconventional editing and supremely nightmarish imagery that never for a second feels lucid.
-If horror is about the invasion of the mundane by all-consuming otherworldly forces, Fulci’s film sees those forces invading the very structure of the film, the very beat-by-beat, minute-to-minute semblance of film order and logic that constantly uncoils through every second of this film’s existence.
-He gives us a shockingly pure form of psychological horror, where-in the film itself corrupts the audience and recreates in that audience the feelings of its characters and the undone sense of the world they inhabit.
+If horror is about the invasion of the mundane by all-consuming otherworldly forces, Fulci’s film sees those forces infringing on the very structure of the film, the very beat-by-beat, minute-to-minute semblance of film logic that constantly uncoils through every second of this film’s existence.
+He gives us a shockingly pure form of psychological horror, where-in the film itself corrupts the audience and recreates in that audience the feelings of its characters, a sense of the world undone.

 Now, this naturally means The Beyond is not likely to be to everyone’s taste, especially when the particularly unforgiving structure – which literally boils down to “different people are menaced in an environment by all manner of screenwriter conjurations” – is matched to the undeniable gruesomeness and repugnance of these conjurations.
 Make no mistake: this is a repellent film, not so much sickening as sickened itself.
 It is brutal and knows nothing for its audience except difficulty and hurt.
 The practical effects, of which there are a great many, are uncommonly grisly and transformative, in that we witness them in full glory and observe a particularly unadorned physical deconstruction of human flesh and viscera.
 There is an unfortunate dichotomy in horror between the respectable “psychological” variant of horror and the chagrined, shunned physical variety, as though bloodletting is an active repellent for depth, beauty, and crawling dread.
 The Beyond is case to the contrary and evidence of the fallacy of this false horror dichotomy; raw, curdled gore is often a cover-up for a lack of skill, but skill can beget gore.
 And gore can beget beauty.